-Table 4.1 (a) below lists the schemes in the district and the known System Input Volumes (SIV) as per the ZDM WSP report of March 2011.
+Table 4.1 (a) below lists the schemes in the district and the known System Input Volumes (SIV).
 Although the state of NRW in each individual scheme is unknown it could be safely assumed, based upon the previously mentioned pilot investigations, that at least a 40% NRW scenario prevails throughout.
 When 40% NRW is applied and the NRW contribution from each scheme is calculated as a percentage of the total NRW for the district, the schemes can be prioritised as indicated in Table 4.1 (a) overleaf.

 The ZDM has targeted the Ulundi-Nkonjeni RWSS as the first priority in rolling out the NRW programme.
 The Frischgewaagdt area is also being addressed as the necessary dataloggers are already installed.
-The Vryheid Klipfontein / Bloemveld area is also to be addressed by the installation of new GSM dataloggers.

-The gravity mains from Bloemveld Water Treatment Works to Vryheid has experienced major leaks, and only approximately 30% of the water reached the Vryheid reservoir.
-Extensive repairs were done on this pipeline over the past year, and currently only a 10% loss is experienced.
+The gravity mains from Bloemveld Water Treatment Works to Vryheid has experienced major leaks in the past, and only approximately 30% of the water reached the Vryheid reservoir.
+Extensive repairs were done on this pipeline over the past 2 years, and currently only a 10% loss is experienced.
 The pipe is however old and needs to be replaced as soon as possible.